How to Prevent a Hangover

 Drink fruit juices.
 There is some evidence that fructose, the sugar in fruit, burns alcohol.
 According to doctors, fructose will also restore a person's blood sugar level.
 (Watch out, though, for a sugar rush and the ensuing crash.)

 Drink Pedialyte.
-Like bland Gatorade for vomiting babies, it replenishes sugars and fluid-balancing electrolytes.
+Like bland Gatorade for vomiting babies, Pedialyte ($5; target.com) replenishes sugars and fluid-balancing electrolytes, which is essential during a hangover.

 Eat bland carbohydrates.
 They absorb any alcohol left in the stomach, provide sugar, and combat nausea.